DD155/vanilla-notes/README.md

 <h1 align = 'center'> Vanilla Notes </h1>
 <p align = 'center'>
 Vanilla Notes is a free, open source android application that lets users take notes.
 The focus is to have a clean, simple, yet functional interface while still having the essentials.
-It is fully offline, and does not save your notes to anywhere other than on your device.
+It is fully offline, doesn't use unnecessary permissions, and does not save your notes to anywhere other than on your device.
 </p>
 <p align = 'center'>
   <a href="https://android-arsenal.com/api?level=16"><img alt="API" src="https://img.shields.io/badge/API-16%2B-brightgreen.svg?style=flat"/></a>